MicrosoftDocs/query-docs/query-languages/dax/var-dax.md

   - Variables can refer to previously defined variables.
   - Columns in table variables cannot be referenced via TableName[ColumnName] syntax.

-- To learn more about best practices when using VAR, see [Use variables to improve your DAX formulas](best-practices/dax-variables.md).
+- For best practices when using VAR, see [Use variables to improve your DAX formulas](best-practices/dax-variables.md).

 ## Example